lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 }));
 ```

-In the above snippet `app` is an ExpressJS app object, which we are instructing to use the hsts library.
+In the above snippet, `app` is an ExpressJS app object, which we are instructing to use the `hsts` library.

 A quite common case is where web servers also have sub-domains to fetch assets from, or make REST API calls to, in which case we would also like to protect them and enforce HTTPS requests.
 To do that, we can include the following optional parameter to the hsts options object: